 It’s a tough call, and the choice can significantly impact your budget, app performance, and user experience.
 Native apps promise lightning-fast performance and seamless user experience, and cross-platform apps provide cost efficiency and wider market reach.

-In this article, we will explore the difference between native and cross-platform app development, their pros and cons, and which approach works best for small businesses.
+This article explores the difference between native and cross-platform app development, their pros and cons, and which approach works best for small businesses.

 What is Native App Development?

-Native app development is the process of building applications specifically for a particular operating system, such as iOS or Android, by using platform-specific programming languages and tools.
+Native app development is the process of building applications specifically for a particular operating system, such as iOS or Android, using platform-specific programming languages and tools.

 iOS apps are built with Swift or Objective-C in Xcode.